 The perfect time to have a baby

 It’s often said that there’s no perfect time to have a baby and that there’s always going to be a reason to wait another year.
 But, according to doctors, your body is most able to cope with pregnancy, birth, and raising a newborn when you’re in your mid-twenties.

 For many people, this seems very young.
 If you’re 25 right now and you don’t feel emotionally ready, financially prepared, or if you’re not with the person you want to raise children with, that’s completely fine.
 As we’ve seen in the statistics above, you’re in a growing majority of women.

-If we look some more at the medical evidence, most insurance companies recognize that the chance of chromosomal abnormalities starts to increase quickly if you’re having a baby at 35 or older.
+If we look some more at the medical evidence, most insurance companies recognize that the chance of chromosomal abnormalities in the egg starts to increase quickly if you’re having a baby at 35 or older.
+This reduction in quality of gametes applies to males and females.
 After this point, mamas-to-be are often eligible for free genetic testing.
 Or, if you’re having problems TTC after 35, you’ll be fast-tracked for fertility treatment.

 So it’s reasonable to say that the “best” time to start a family is sometime between your mid-twenties and your mid-thirties.

 Facts about age and fertility

 Advanced maternal age (which, by the way, we prefer to call 35+ pregnancy) is a category that you enter after your mid-thirties, at least according to healthcare providers.